crazychenz/lab_manual/docusaurus/docs/lab/initial/services/words.md

 # !!!!
 TODO: Copy ${SRC_FPATH} as ${DST_FNAME} to an offsite location. !!!!
 ```

-Once you have the backup script up and running, you can automate it with cron or anacron.
+Once you have the backup scripts up and running, you can automate them with cron or anacron.

 <details>
 <summary>Installing Anacron</summary>